SteveRan/NMEA2TCP/README.md

 6 Run NMEA2TCP.py and pass in the serial port name as an argument e.g. python NMEA2TCP.py COM13

-7 Once started NMEA2TCP should display the serial port and TCP port number echoed
+7 Once started NMEA2TCP should display the serial port and TCP port number

 8 Run u-center and open the GPS (Reciver>Connection>Network Connection) and enter "tcp://localhost:54321"